galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > 2. A label can be assigned to 96 per cent of a group and still be wrong.
 What is the difference between
 >    agreement and confidence, and which one is the warning?
 > 3. Why does `Differentiated_KC` appear at all, given that the window contains no epidermis?
-> 4. In the dot plot, the biggest dots are also the darkest, and the palest dots are middling in size.
-What is that pattern showing?
 >
 > > <solution-title></solution-title>
 > >